Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/p4x-to-p5x-upgrade.md

 Notice how we have now added the `deps` property of `jquery`.
 This is not necessary—we are just giving an example that this script needs a global jQuery available.

-However, this alone will not get your JavaScript included.
+However, this alone won't get your JavaScript included.
 In order to modernize our JavaScript stack, Plone needed to make some changes with how it included JavaScript.
 All we have done so far is to define a resource.